 The only bad thing about muffins – besides the fact that you always want two or three – is that they can often be carb- and sugar-heavy.

-In recent years, though, I’ve experiment a ton with making these breakfast stars a bit healthier, and I succeeded with recipes like my vegan banana nut muffins for two, and sweet potato almond butter muffins, among others.
+In recent years, though, I’ve experimented a ton with making these breakfast stars a bit healthier, and I succeeded with recipes like my vegan banana nut muffins for 2, and sweet potato almond butter muffins, among others.

 This banana almond meal variety is certainly on the healthier side, too, but full of flavor and nutty texture.

-Besides being gluten free and vegan, these muffins are also extremely low in sugar with just a few tablespoons of natural sweetener – such as agave or maple syrup.
-Gluten free “flours” like oat flour and almond meal keep these GF-friendly.
+Besides being gluten-free and vegan, these muffins are also extremely low in sugar with just a few tablespoons of natural sweetener – such as agave or maple syrup.
+Gluten-free “flours” like oat flour and almond meal keep these GF-friendly.
 And they’re insanely moist and flavorful thanks to the mashed banana.
 Kind of perfect in the muffin world, if you ask me.
-Plus, just one bowl required?
+Plus, just 1 bowl required?
 Party on.

 Straight out of the oven these are PERFECTION slathered in a little almond butter and sliced banana.
 (Honey for non-vegans is a must).